ruslanee/demo-gradle-springboot-vue/README.md

-1) fork to the private repo
+1) copy this project
 2) start up backend and frontend
-3) follow the instructions on the Home page
+2) follow the instructions on the Home page
-4) share your fork, or send the zip with completed assignment
+3) send the zip with completed assignment

 # How to start the app